 - □ Adhere to COVID-Safe Practices for All Employers (p.
 9). - Adhere to COVID-Safe Practices for Retail Establishments (p.
-12).
+11).
 Strictly enforce all applicable maximum occupancy limits per the Public Health Order.
 All publicly accessible indoor spaces, such as lodges, lobbies, and warming areas, are considered "retail space" under the Public Health Order. - Operations shall not exceed daily maximum uphill capacity based on operational lifts per the Public Health Order.
 Post signage daily indicating maximum allowable capacity.
 Patrons must be turned away if capacity has been reached. - □ All food and beverage services must adhere to COVID-Safe Practices for Restaurants (p.
-13) and maximum occupancy limits and seating restrictions per the Public Health Order. - □ All places of lodging must adhere to COVID-Safe Practices for Hotels, Resorts & Lodging and maximum occupancy limits per the Public Health Order (p.
-36). - □ Group transportation, such as shuttles, must adhere to seating and social distancing requirements in the COVID-Safe Practices for Tour Operators (p.
-41).
-Maximize the use of open-air transportation to the greatest extent possible. - □ Child Care operations must adhere to COVID-Safe Practices for Child Care Centers and Early Childhood Professionals. - □ Require patrons to wear face coverings as a condition of entry and patronage. - □ For meetings, events, and conventions, adhere to COVID-Safe Practices for Entertainment Venues. - Discontinue self-serve indoor locker rooms and other indoor areas where patrons may congregate.
-Where lockers are publicly accessible, monitor access to enforce maximum occupancy restrictions and social distancing.
+12) and maximum occupancy limits and seating restrictions per the Public Health Order. - □ All places of lodging must adhere to COVID-Safe Practices for Hotels, Resorts & Lodging and maximum occupancy limits per the Public Health Order (p.
+26). - □ Group transportation, such as shuttles, must adhere to seating and social distancing requirements in the COVID-Safe Practices for Tour Operators (p.
+31).
+Maximize the use of open-air transportation to the greatest extent possible. - □ Child Care operations must adhere to COVID-Safe Practices for Child Care Centers and Early Childhood Professionals. - Require patrons to wear face coverings as a condition of entry and patronage. - □ For meetings, events, and conventions, adhere to COVID-Safe Practices for Entertainment Venues. - Discontinue self-serve indoor locker rooms and other indoor areas where patrons may congregate.
+Where lockers are publicly accessible, monitor access to enforce maximum occupancy restrictions and social distancing. - Establish, implement, and maintain a surveillance testing and contact tracing program for all active ski area employees.
+Plans must be submitted to and approved by the New Mexico Department of Health and the New Mexico Environment Department before resuming operations.